 1. Tomb Raider – Crystal Dynamics has been one of my favorite developers for a long long time, but their reinvention of a series that had become something of an afterthought (even previously, in their capable hands) is their best work to date.
 Its sense of adventure and ever-present peril completely hits the mark.
 It’s also a hallmark in video game story telling, taking a somewhat pedestrian tale and telling it so damn well it just sucks you right in anyway.
 I expected to like Tomb Raider.
 I ended up loving it.

 2. Rayman Legends – Man oh man, Rayman Legends is just the goods.
 I honestly never saw it coming.
-I hadn’t previously been a Rayman fan (what’s with not having limbs?), but you can now consider me a devotee of the series and anything else Michel Ancel and his team at Ubisoft Montpellier cook up.
+I hadn’t previously been a Rayman fan (what’s with not having limbs?), but you can now consider me a devotee of the series and I eagerly anticipate anything else Michel Ancel and his team at Ubisoft Montpellier cook up.
 Their UbiArt Framework engine (Child of Light, Valiant Hearts) allows a level of interactive animation never before achieved and the results are an absolute feast for the eyes.
 Not to mention it’s one of the most devilishly clever platformers ever crafted.
 It’s out on everything so get your hands on it and thank me later.

-4. Brothers: A Tale of Two Sons – Criminally under-appreciated, Brothers should rightfully have been 2013’s Walking Dead, an emotional tour de force that’s unlike anything else on the market both in terms of its storytelling and its single-player co-op controls (the brothers are each smoothly controlled by a separate thumbstick).
+4. Brothers: A Tale of Two Sons – Criminally under-appreciated, Brothers should rightfully have been 2013’s Walking Dead, an emotional tour de force that’s unlike anything else on the market, both in terms of its storytelling and its single-player co-op controls (the brothers are each smoothly controlled by a separate thumbstick).
 Developer Starbreeze has crafted a haunting fairy tale inspired by their native Swedish folklore that is by turns desperate, grim and mournful.
 Ultimately though, it’s uplifting.
-Liberally sprinkled with humor and an unspoken empathy between the brothers, their family and the various other fantastical denizens they meet throughout their journey, Brothers is a tale like no other.
+Liberally sprinkled with humor and an unspoken empathy between the brothers, their family and the fantastical denizens they meet throughout their journey, Brothers is a tale like no other.

 5. Bioshock Infinite – I have something of a love/hate relationship with Bioshock Infinite.
 To be clear: it’s great.
-The style of play and the constant rummaging feel at odds with the brilliant narrative though, and the constant war of attrition with all of the re-spawning gets tiresome at higher difficulties.
+The style of play and the constant loot rummaging sometimes feel at odds with the brilliant narrative though, and the constant war of attrition with all of the re-spawning gets tiresome at higher difficulties.
 The story really is great though, as are the acting and the lush visuals.
 It keeps you invested from start to finish and it’s got one of the best WTF endings in gaming history.

 Assassin’s Creed IV: Black Flag – It feels flat out wrong not having this in my top five.
 Black Flag is a hell of an entry in the Assassin’s Creed pantheon.
 Ed Kenway is no Ezio, but taking to the high seas in the Jackdaw is a blast and the supporting cast is perhaps the best in the series.

 Dragon’s Dogma: Dark Arisen – It’s really too bad Dragon’s Dogma seems to be relegated to also-ran status in the open world RPG space.
-Its stylistic blending of Skyrim and Dark Souls, epic creature battles and pitch perfect difficulty ramping make this an RPG worth investing in.
+Its stylistic blending of Skyrim and Dark Souls, epic creature battles and pitch perfect difficulty-ramping make this an RPG worth investing in.
 Word to the wise though: If you’re going to dive in be sure to splurge for the Dark Arisen version.
 The updates, fixes and extra content markedly improve the experience.